 More work still needs to be done on the harmonisation of EU and Serbian legislation.
 What would you single out as being the most urgent tasks?

 – Generally speaking, Serbia is on a positive course in terms of harmonisation with EU legislation.
 A lot of work has already been done in terms of tax laws, company law etc. The adoption of a new customs law is also expected in the period ahead.
-The Law on Anti-Money Laundry and the Financing of Terrorism was recently adopted, improving the ground for combating suspicious transactions both in the country and across borders.
+The Law on Anti-Money Laundry and the Financing of Terrorism were recently adopted, improving the ground for combating suspicious transactions both in the country and across borders.
 It is also expected that the new law on Data Protection will be adopted in Serbia in accordance with GDPR, which is one of the most discussed topics in the EU recently.
 The adoption of a new Law on Accounting and Law on Audit, in order to harmonise Serbian legislation with the requirements of EU directives 2013/34/EU and 2014/95/EU, as well as Directive 2014/56/EU and Regulation 537/2014, is also projected in the coming period.
-However, what is perhaps more important now is the implementation of laws that have already been adopted, i.e. how their application will result in practise.
+However, what is perhaps more important now is the implementation of laws that have already been adopted, i.e. how their application will result in practice.

 Moreover, one of the most urgent tasks is certainly reform of the Tax Administration.
 Significant work still needs to be done on capacity building of this important institution and the education of employees and what is most important in implementing unique and consistent procedures during tax audits, in accordance with the law.